DockYard/elixir-mail/CONTRIBUTING.md

 ## Have a feature request?

-Please provide some thoughful commentary and code samples on what this feature should do and why it should be added (your use case).
+Please provide some thoughtful commentary and code samples on what this feature should do and why it should be added (your use case).
 The minimal questions you should answer when submitting a feature request should be: